This set of Biomedical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Methods of Monitoring Foetal Heart Rate – 1”.

-Explanation: Modern instruments use a tungsten-halogen light source, which has a higher intensity output than the normal tungsten lamp in the change over region of 320–380 nm used in colorimetry and spectrophotometry.
-It also has a larger life and does not suffer from blackening of the bulb glass envelope.
+Explanation: Modern instruments use a tungsten-halogen light source, which has a higher intensity output than the normal tungsten lamp in the change over the region of 320–380 nm used in colorimetry and spectrophotometry.
+It also has a larger life and does not suffer from the blackening of the bulb glass envelope.

 6. The absorption type optical filter usually consists of coloured glasses, gelatin etc. and solutions of the coloured substances.

 Explanation: The absorption type optical filter usually consists of colour media: colour glasses, coloured films (gelatin, etc.), and solutions of the coloured substances.
 This type of filter has a wide spectral bandwidth, which may be 40 to 50 m in width at one-half the maximum transmittance.